Cushendall: Curfew Tower

-The Curfew Tower in the centre of the village was built in 1817 to confine riotous prisoners by Francis Turnley — landlord of the town at the time.
-Dan McBride, an army pensioner, was given the job of permanent garrison and was armed with one musket, a bayonet, a brace of pistols and a thirteen-foot-long pike.
+The Curfew Tower in the centre of the village was built in 1817 to confine riotous prisoners by Francis Turnly — landlord of the town at the time.
+Dan McBride, an army pensioner, was given the job of permanent garrison and was armed with one musket, a bayonet, pistols and a thirteen-foot-long pike.
 The tower is now owned by Scottish musician and artist Bill Drummond.